clemcrafts/trumid/README.md

     )
 ```

-## 3. Correctness analysis
+## 3. Correctness Analysis

-As part of the end-2-end tests with behave, we verify that the baseline provided (baseline.py) is matching
+As part of the end-2-end tests with Behave, we verify that the baseline provided (baseline.py) is matching
 the algorithm from our new app (app.py):

 ```